vpenades/SharpGLTF/src/SharpGLTF.Core/Runtime/README.md

 ﻿# SharpGLTF.Runtime

-This namespace contains some utility classes to help into rendering glTF models with client graphics engines typically using hardware resources.
+This namespace contains some utility classes to help rendering glTF models with client graphics engines which typically use GPU accelerated resources.

 The process is this; first of all we load a glTF model:

-Loading a glTF document:
 ```c#
 var model = SharpGLTF.Schema2.ModelRoot.Load("model.gltf");
 ```